CoveMB/pipeFlow/README.md

 This is a little utility to process data in a pipe of functions using node.js runtime.

-Your pipeline will flow a "box" containing the data you'll need and want to return thought your functions.
+Your pipeline will flow a "context" containing the data you'll need and want to return thought your functions.

-Your pipe will receive some data that will be attached to the box as a context, this data will be immutable.
+Your pipe will receive some data that will be attached to the "context" as an input, this data will be immutable.

-The "box" also contain a mutable state entry.
+The "context" also contain a mutable state entry.
 Anything you return from any of your function will be attached to this state.

-In the "box" their is also a return entry so you can control what you wish to return at the end of your pipe.
+In the "context" their is also a return entry so you can control what you wish to return at the end of your pipe.

 You will also find some little helpers to help you with error handling.